K4153RR/Code-Player/README.md

 # Code-Player

-A short and simple personal project.
+A short and simple personal project that mimic jsbin.com website.
-Using jQuery framework to mimic jsbin.com
+Utilizing jQuery framework.